 St. Paul Street Provocations at Yellow Arrow Publishing

 Terri Simon’s poetry chapbook, “Ghosts of My Own Choosing,” was published by Flutter Press in 2017.
 Her second chapbook, “Ringing the Bell,” was published by Clare Songbirds Publishing House in 2021.
 Her work has appeared in “The Avenue,” “Third Wednesday,” “Poetry Quarterly,” “Ariel Chart,” “Bay to Ocean 2019,” and other print and online journals and anthologies.
 In 2022, she founded Fallen Tree Press, LLC with Patti Ross.
 Fallen Tree Press is a small press specializing in publishing poetry chapbooks.
-She grew up in Mount Vernon, NY, studied writing at Sarah Lawrence College, and lives in Laurel, Maryland with her husband and dogs.
+She grew up in Mount Vernon, NY, studied writing at Sarah Lawrence College, and lives in Laurel, Maryland with her dogs.